FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 Let's create a new React app to test out some of React Router's features.
 First run:

-`create-react-app router-demo`
+`create-react-app router-demo && cd router-demo`

 Then install React Router:

-`npm install react-router-dom --save`
+`yarn add react-router-dom --save`

 *Remember that React is a library, not a framework.
 Installing `react-router-dom` gives it more framework-like capabilities.*